 Missed COVID Tests

 Students who fail to comply with testing protocols, including missing scheduled tests, will receive the following disciplinary outcome(s):

 - Second missed test will result in an official College reprimand, a copy of which will be sent to the student’s parent(s)/guardian(s) and coach, if applicable.
-At the student’s request, the student may meet with their dean.
+A meeting will occur with the student and a dean or designee.

-- Third missed test will result in automatic removal from campus and/or removal from on-campus privileges.
+- Third missed test will result in opting out of the testing protocol and forfeiting on-campus privileges.
 There will be no exceptions.

 - Essential off-campus business or essential travel: When the Campus Status Level (CSL) is orange, students are not permitted off campus for any reason.
-When the CSL is yellow, students may engage in off-campus personal business or travel within Maine that is absolutely necessary, such as picking up prescriptions, seeking medical attention, procuring food, or attending to appointments or personal needs.
+When the CSL is yellow, students may engage in off-campus personal business or travel within Maine that is absolutely necessary, such as picking up prescriptions, seeking medical attention, procuring food (i.e. groceries, curbside take out), or attending to appointments or personal needs.
 Leaving campus to engage in behavior that is illegal, such as purchasing or procuring alcohol illegally, does not constitute “essential business” even if it is combined with an activity that would otherwise be considered essential.